Foreigners' Guide To Buying Real Estate in South Florida

 When you are ready to make a purchase, there are a few things to keep in mind:

 The purchase of property throughout the United States requires complete transparency.
 Where there used to be opportunity for various entities to make more money than normal or play tricks, now it is all monitored and transparent.

 The United States Federal Government requires that a HUD-1 form be used during the closing process.
 In short, every charge or credit to either the Buyer or Seller is clearly spelled out on this two-page document.
 If it isn’t on the document, it doesn’t happen.
 Period.

 So, as a foreign Buyer, you will know exactly how much of and to whom your money is going.
 Short and simple.

 Now, what is the deal with a closing?
 A closing is defined as the specific time when the Seller is ready to hand over the property (with free and clear title) and the Buyer has all the funds necessary to pay.

 A closing used to mean everyone sitting in a room signing documents at the same time.
 Today, many closings are called remote (or desk) closings because the title company collects all the necessary signatures prior to the closing date and simply assembles the final documents and distributes funds without the need for Buyer or Seller to attend.
 More than likely, this is what will occur with your purchase.
 It actually is quite liberating.

-During a closing, the Buyer will pay for the unit, title work, and other closing company related charges.
+During a closing, the Buyer will pay for the property, title work & insurance, appraisals, surveys and other closing company related charges.
 Your Realtor® will go into detail as to what to expect, but in general be aware that there are charges above and beyond the purchase price that you will pay in order to close.
-Closing costs start at around $1000 and can go into the tens of thousands on expensive properties.
-For most condos, you should expect prices will remain under $4000 for a closing.
+A rule of thumb is to use 1% of the purchase price as the high end for typical closing costs.